umccr/infrastructure/terraform/stacks/cognito_aai/README.md

   default
 * dev
   prod
+  stg
 ```

-It is typically applied against the AWS `prod` and `dev` accounts and uses Terraform workspaces to distinguish between those accounts.
+It is typically applied against the AWS `prod`, `dev` or `stg` accounts and uses Terraform workspaces to distinguish between those accounts.

 ```
 terraform workspace select dev